pydelhi/pydelhi.github.io/Readme.md

 - Report bugs.
 - Request/Ask/Submit new features.

-Use github's forking feature or issues, or our [mailing-list], whichever works the best.
+Use github's forking feature or issues[pydelhi-issues], or our [mailing-list], whichever works the best.

 ## Hosting new things(sub-site) under banner of pydelhi.org: